-Post five of thirteen, in section About Awakening
+Post five of fourteen, in section About Awakening

-Within this there are some aspects and parts of yourself that you are awake to and aware of and other parts of you that are shut down or in shadow.
-Equally, there will be parts of external reality that you are open to and can connect with and parts of reality that you are closed to and disconnected from.
+Within this, there are some aspects and parts of yourself that you are awake to and aware of, and other parts of you that are shut down or in shadow.

-Awakening, as I describe it, is opening up to more of the full range of the different parts both inside and outside of you.
-Ideally you want to be doing this in a balanced way across the different parts; balance is what will create meaningful, lasting and positive change to experience.
+Awakening, as I describe it, is opening up to more of the full range of the Individual and Universal experience and seeing it as a natural unfolding process.
+Ideally, you want to be doing this in a balanced way across the different parts of experience; balance is what will create meaningful, lasting, and positive change.

-When talking about balance, it is worth noting that we live in a very top-heavy, patriarchal society – i.e. the logical, controlling parts of people’s minds are very awake and the rest of them is typically pretty shut down, which gives everyone a very skewed perspective on what experience and reality even is.
+When talking about balance, it is worth noting that we live in a very top-heavy, patriarchal society – i.e. the logical, controlling parts of people’s minds are very awake and the rest of them are typically pretty shut down, which gives everyone a very skewed perspective on what reality even is.

 Practice